Here's What Warriors' Klay Thompson Tweeted About Jordan Poole

 His tweet said: "Proud vet is an understatement .
 I’ve seen this man put in the work everyday for the last few years and his future is incredibly bright"

-Poole is averaging 18.4 points per game and shooting 45.8% from the field and 92.5% from the free throw line.
+Poole is averaging 18.3 points per game and shooting 45.5% from the field.

-The Warriors are hosting the Philadelphia 76ers on Wednesday night in San Francisco, California.
+The Warriors beat the Philadelphia 76ers 116-96 in San Francisco, California, at Chase Center on Wednesday night.

 Related stories on NBA basketball